 Articles in this Guide:

-- Getting Started Guide - Portfolio Site (Adaptive Theme) (this page)
+- Getting Started Guide - Lab Site (DLC Theme) (this page)

-- Configuring Your Drupal Site Layout - Adaptive Theme
+- Configuring Your Drupal Site Layout - DLC Theme

-- Adding Content to Your Site - Adaptive Theme
+- Adding Content to Your Site - DLC Theme

-- Customizing Your Site's Style - Adaptive Theme
+- Customizing Your Drupal Site's Style - DLC Theme

 On this page:

-In this Getting Started Guide, you can follow along as a personal website is built using the MIT Adaptive Theme.
-The MIT Adaptive theme allows for easy customization.
-Whether you are building your own personal website or a simple site for a club or group, this Guide will give you what you need to be up-and-running in a small amount of time without using any HTML or CSS code.
+In this Getting Started Guide, you can follow along as a website is built using the MIT DLC Theme.
+Whether you are building a site for your lab, event or department, this Guide will give you what you need to be up-and-running in a small amount of time without using any HTML or CSS code.

 There are four sections in this Getting Started Guide.
 Each is a separate article.
 You can access the other articles from links at the top of each page.
-You can also download the full PDF version of the text of these articles.
+You can also download the full PDF version of the Guide here.
 Click here for a PDF version of this guide.
 Click here for the raw Components of the Site if you'd like to build this sample site as you read.

 You can click the green button below to request a site which will be created for you within 24 hours.
-You'll be sent to another web page where you'll need to login using Touchstone to proceed.
+After you click you'll be sent to another web page where you'll need to login using Touchstone to proceed.
 Then you'll be asked to work through 4 Steps to complete and submit a form.

 Don't forget to come back here.
 You can begin planning your site and reading through this Getting Started Guide while waiting for your site to be ready.
-When your site is ready, you can use this guide to build a sample site.
-Then that sample site can easily be turned into your personal customized site using what you learn here.
+When your site is ready, you can use this guide to build the sample site.
+Then that sample site can easily be turned into your personal, customized site using what you learn here.

 After clicking on the Create a Site button, Step 1 presents you with some helpful advice for getting started with your site.
 These steps are included here for your convenience.